fgrehm/vagrant-lxc/README.md

 end
 ```

-This will make vagrant-lxc pass in `-s lxc.cgroup.memory.limit_in_bytes='1024M'`
-to `lxc-start` when booting containers.
-This will override any previously value
+vagrant-lxc will then write out `lxc.cgroup.memory.limit_in_bytes='1024M'` to the
-set from container's configuration file that is usually kept under
+container config file (usually kept under `/var/lib/lxc/<container-name>/config`)
-`/var/lib/lxc/<container-name>/config`.
+prior to starting it.

 For other configuration options, please check the [lxc.conf manpages](http://manpages.ubuntu.com/manpages/quantal/man5/lxc.conf.5.html).